Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 This is great for "one shot" changes, but we will be trying a number of things and getting a new edit panel each time would be tiring.

-In the Padding area of the layout edit panel, click on the Center circle.
+In the EdgeWeight area of the layout edit panel, click on the Center circle.
 This is a "radio button" selection.
 Only one of the circles can be selected at any one time -- just like pushing the station select button on an old time radio.

 Ok.
 Now click the Update button below.